Pylos, West Messinia, Greece

 Old Navarino Castle

 On the Northern edge of the bay, on top of the 200-metre rock formation is located the Old Navarino Castle.
 Although there are no physical barriers to access, the castle ruins have been declared “closed” because the structure is considered dangerous.
-The Castle was built by Nicholas II of Saint Omer, the lord of Thebes, who in c.
-1281 received extensive lands in Messenia in exchange for ceding his wife’s possessions of Kalamata and Chlemoutsi to the princely domain.
+The Castle was built by Nicholas II of Saint Omer, the lord of Thebes.
+He, in c.
+1281, received extensive lands in Messenia in exchange for ceding his wife’s possessions of Kalamata and Chlemoutsi to the princely domain.

 The Bay Course Navarino